 GIF images – this format works great if your email provider doesn’t allow including videos, and you still need to include some action in your email.
 The significant drawback of GIF format is that it doesn’t show colors as vividly as the JPEG format would;

-PNG images – if you need to effectively place an image with sharp edges, include a logo or a visual with a transparent background, this format should be your first choice.
+PNG images – if you need to effectively place a photograph with sharp edges, include a logo or a visual with a transparent background; this format should be your first choice.
 The PNG format also retains the quality of an image regardless of its size and color saturation.